-The writer of Hebrews makes it clear that the Tabernacle is a shadow and type of heavenly things.
-There are heavenly spiritual lessons that pertain to our spiritual life in the here and now to be discovered within the parameters of this template.
+The writer of Hebrews makes it clear that the Tabernacle is a shadow and type of heavenly thing.
+There are divine spiritual lessons that pertain to our spiritual life that can be discovered within the parameters of this template.

-Jesus Himself also made it clear to His followers that He was, in fact, the subject matter of "these things".
+Jesus, Himself also made it clear to His followers that He is, in fact, the subject matter of "these things."

 And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself.